agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 The semantical framework used in the type-based termination checker is a variant of *sized types*.
 However, the sized types in Agda do not interact with the type-based termination checker.
 This stems partly from the complexity and unsoundness of sized types, whereas the type-based termination checker utilizes an intentionally restricted version of them.
 Presently, sized types serve as a means to manually address termination issues, although there are plans for the potential for interaction between type-based termination and sized types in the future.

-It is known that the type-based termination checking is unsound when used in conjunction with univalence (and, more broadly, it is sensitive to the theory, meaning any postulate may compromise soundness).
-The reason lies in the fact that a function such as ``transport : A ≡ A → A → A`` can no longer be considered size-preserving.
-This is because the underlying isomorphism of ``Z ≡ Z`` (integer numbers) might increase the size of an argument of transport, while type-based termination would consider the size to remain unchanged.

 .. _type-based-termination-checking-references:

 References